-Due to the above-mentioned consequences of one's own nutritional decision for the animals, the environment and for other people, this is ultimately no longer a private matter.
-The decision is made privately, but the costs are borne primarily by others.
-The very fact that one's own diet affects the lives of others means that it is no longer a private matter.
+Due to the aforementioned consequences of one's own dietary choices for animals, the environment and other people, this is ultimately no longer a private matter.
+Although the decision is a private one, the costs are borne primarily by others.
+The mere fact that one's own diet affects the lives of others means that it is no longer a private matter.

 Let's not misunderstand each other: The consumption of plant-based foods also consumes resources.
 But because the "detour animal" is avoided, are plant foods much more efficient.

-Here I would like to briefly clear up some arguments concerning the issue of privacy of one's diet.
-Strictly speaking, the following sentences are not even an argument, but rather an psychological barrierthat allows you to stop discussing things and just leave everything as it is.
-"This is a private matter!" - End of the discussion.
+Here I would like to briefly clear up some of the arguments concerning the privacy of one's diet.
+Strictly speaking, the following sentences are not even an argument, but rather a psychological barrierthat allows you to stop discussing and simply leave everything as it is.
+"That's a private matter!" - End of the discussion.

 "Everyone should put their own house in order."

-This saying means that someone had better put his own things in order than interfere in other people's affairs and criticize other people.
+This saying means that it is better for someone to get their own affairs in order than to interfere in other people's affairs and criticize other people.
 In principle, this is a good attitude.
-However, in a discussion about eating habits, the saying is out of place, as it bypasses a substantive discussion of the criticism and nips any discussion in the bud.
+However, the saying is out of place in a discussion about eating habits, as it bypasses a substantive discussion of the criticism and nips any discussion in the bud.

 "What I eat is my business."

-As already explained above in the article, one's own diet may have serious consequences for humans, animals and the environment.
-The saying Creates a great distance from the criticism and also ends an emerging discussion in the bud.
-In the case of other injustices - for example, child abuse - we would never tolerate it if someone justified it by saying that it was his private affair how he dealt with his child.
-So why should we tolerate it in the case of Cruelty to animals or climate-damaging behavior?
-As long as one's own food demands sacrifices, it is very much the business of others.
+As explained in the article above, your own diet can have serious consequences for people, animals and the environment.
+The saying creates a great distance to criticism and also nips any discussion that arises in the bud.
+In the case of other injustices - for example child abuse - we would never tolerate someone justifying it by saying that it is their private matter how they treat their child.
+So why should we do it with Cruelty to animals or climate-damaging behavior?
+As long as one's own food is sacrificed, it is also a matter for others.

 "Live and let live."

-With this bogus argument, people want to claim "lack of tolerance" and point out that everyone can live the way they want.
+With this bogus argument, people want to claim a "lack of tolerance" and point out that everyone can live the way they want.
 Between the lines and in relation to one's own diet, this sentence also means that it is one's own private matter what one eats.
-One pleads thereby however finally for a "Live and Let Live" - as the exact opposite of what the sentence actually means.
-In order to justify the killing of animals for one's own eating habits, the saying is not sufficient, even on closer inspection.
+Ultimately, however, this is a plea for a "Live and let die" - as the exact opposite of what the sentence actually means.
+On closer inspection, the saying is not enough to justify the killing of animals for one's own eating habits.

 But it is not only the animals that are not "let live".
-People also suffer and die among inefficient, animal-based foods.
-We could, for example, reduce the End world hunger immediately and the Feed all of humanity a purely plant-based diet.₁ Simply because the "detour animal" is avoided if we consume the (feed) plants directly instead of feeding them to animals and then eating their body parts.
+People also suffer and die among the inefficient animal-based foods.
+For example, we could use the End world hunger immediately and the feed the entire human race purely plant-based.₁ Quite simply because the "animal detour" is avoided if we consume the (food) plants directly instead of feeding them to animals and then eating their body parts.

-"Live and let live," then, is a pretty absurd argument, to justify having animals killed for your own food and endangering other people.
+"Live and let live," then, is a pretty absurd argumentto justify killing animals for your own food and endangering other people.